UnlyEd/boilerplates-generator/README.md

 We provide technological solutions to help students find the necessary funding for their studies.

 We proudly participate in many TechForGood initiatives.
-To support and learn more about our actions to make education accessible :
+To support and learn more about our actions to make education accessible, visit :
 - https://twitter.com/UnlyEd
 - https://www.facebook.com/UnlyEd/